 In this time of Covid-19, the safety of student and teacher is paramount.
 I have been vaccinated, but if the student has not, masks are required and appropriate social distancing is observed.

 Students receive a solid foundation in music and are shown a proven path for continual improvement.
-Input from the student is important and ultimately will guide the lessons while the fundamentals of music are learned.
+Input from the student is important and ultimately will guide the lessons after the fundamentals of music are learned.

 After teaching guitar for many years you develop confidence in your ability to teach others how to get better at their instrument.
 There is a lot of satisfaction in passing on knowledge, and it is also really great to get to know the students while working together on something you love.